 The CBP Global Entry program first originated as INSPASS in the 1990s.
 After the CBP merged with the Immigration and Naturalization Service (INS), it created the current program in its place.

 Initially, the program was only offered at John F. Kennedy Airport (JFK) and Newark Liberty International Airport (EWR) but has since been expanded to over 58 U.S. airports and 17 preclearance international airports.
-Over 5 million people are currently enrolled, and it’s estimated that there are 50,000 new applications every month.
+Over 10 million people are currently enrolled, and it’s estimated that there are 3.5 million applications each year.

 To eliminate waiting, member information is stored in a database.
 When members enter the country through a participating airport, they scan their machine-readable passports and fingerprints at a kiosk, complete a customs declaration form, and proceed straight to the baggage claim area.

 Bottom Line: A frequent traveler program will save time, mitigate stress, and simplify travel!
 Members get to skip all of the typically long customs lines and get to their destination more quickly.